da-tra/disk-monitor-for-confluence/README.md

 ## Usage

-Disk Monitor for Confluence reads a user-created file `configuration.py`, which stores credentials for a Confluence page, a Confluence user and their API key, as well as a list of the storages devices to be monitored, identified via their mounted file paths.
+Disk Monitor for Confluence reads a user-created file `configuration.py`, which stores credentials for a Confluence page, a Confluence user and their API key, as well as a list of the storages devices to be monitored.
+The storage devices are identified via their mounted file paths.

 #### Example config:
 ```python